SamiaAurin/selenium/README.md

 ```
 The test report will be generated as `TestReports_All.xlsx.`

-Customize the URL
+**Note:**

-Update the `url` variable in `test.py` to test a different webpage:
+The testing is being conducted on the following website: https://www.alojamiento.io/.
+This is the homepage URL, but you are welcome to use any other URL from the same website for testing.
+Please ensure that you verify and use the correct attribute identifiers (e.g., class names, IDs, XPaths) for accurate results.
+If you want to ustomize the URL, update the `url` variable in `test.py` to test a different webpage of the same website.

 url = "[https://www.alojamiento.io/property/luxury-apartment-heart-madrid/HA-6156815498](https://www.alojamiento.io/property/luxury-apartment-heart-madrid/HA-6156815498)"